Occupational Studies

 Department of Occupational Therapy

-The combined Bachelor of Science in Occupational Studies and Master of Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education.
-For further information regarding accreditation contact: ACOTE; 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone, c/o AOTA, is (301) 652-AOTAwww.acoteonline.org.
+The Combined Bachelor of Science in Occupational Studies/Master of Occupational Therapy (BSOS/MOT) Program is accredited by the Accreditation Council for Occupational Therapy Education.
+For further information regarding accreditation, contact: ACOTE, 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone, c/o AOTA, is (301)652-AOTAwww.acoteonline.org.

 Program Application Process

-Application to enter the Bachelor of Science in Occupational Studies Program as a first-year student is made through the Admissions Office at the time of application to Worcester State University.
-Students are encouraged to apply early due to limited enrollment.
+Application to enter the Combined Bachelor of Science in Occupational Studies/Master of Occupational Therapy (BSOS/MOT) Program as a first-year student is made through the Admissions Office at the time of application to Worcester State University.
+Students are encouraged to apply early, due to limited enrollment.

 First-year students are admitted on the basis of high school rank and coursework relevant to the major.